-• Reuben Cannon: Mr. Cannon has been a stockholder of the Company for several years and is a producer and casting director who has helped shape and guide some of the most critically acclaimed film and television projects in Hollywood during the past 30 years.
-The Company believes Mr. Cannon is uniquely qualified to serve as a director of the Company because of running his successful long-term business in Hollywood and connections to promote the Company's luxury brand goods.

-Mr. Cannon worked at Universal Studios from 1970 to 1978, eventually becoming a casting director.
+- Reuben Cannon: Mr. Cannon has been a stockholder of the Company for several years and is a producer and casting director who has helped shape and guide some of the most critically acclaimed film and television projects in Hollywood during the past 30 years.
+The Company believes Mr. Cannon is uniquely qualified to serve as a director of the Company because of running his successful long-term business in Hollywood and connections to promote the Company's luxury brand goods. - Mr. Cannon worked at Universal Studios from 1970 to 1978, eventually becoming a casting director.
 He also was the head of television casting for Warner Brothers from 1977 to 1978.
 In 1978, Mr. Cannon started his own casting agency called Reuben Cannon & Associates.
 His agency has cast nearly one hundred television series and films.
 Projects include "The Color Purple" (11 Oscar nominations), "Columbo," "Alfred Hitchcock Presents," "The A Team," the 1990s remake of "Perry Mason", the Emmy-Award winning comedy series "The Bernie Mac Show," "My Wife and Kids," and "Boondocks."
-Producing credits include "The Women of Brewster Place" (in collaboration with Oprah Winfrey), "Down in the Delta" (directed by Dr. Maya Angelou), and "Get on the Bus" (with Spike Lee).
+Producing credits include "The Women of Brewster Place" and "Brewster Place" (in collaboration with Oprah Winfrey), "Down in the Delta" (directed by Dr. Maya Angelou), and "Get on the Bus" (with Spike Lee).
 In 2004, Mr. Cannon formed a production alliance with Tyler Perry Studios and is currently Executive Producer for Tyler Perry's "House of Payne."
 In addition to two Emmy nominations, he has received numerous awards including an Honorary Doctorate of Human Letters from Morehouse College, and the "Behind the Lens Award" for outstanding contributions in entertainment in the areas of film and television.
 He has been credited with launching the careers of many of today's major film and television stars.
 He is also a producer in both film and television.
-Mr. Cannon attended Southeast City College.

-- Marc Dumont: Mr. Dumont became a director of the Company upon the listing of our common stock to Nasdaq on February 16, 2021.
+Mr. Cannon attended Southeast City College. - Marc Dumont: Mr. Dumont became a director of the Company upon the listing of our common stock to Nasdaq on February 16, 2021.
 He is an Independent Investment Banker and International Financial Consultant.
 He is also Chairman and CEO of Château de Messey Wineries, Meursault, France.
 Mr. Dumont previously served as the President of PSA International SA (a PSA Peugeot Citroen Group company) from January 1981 to March 1995.
 He consults and advises international clients in Europe and Asia, as well as the United States.
 He is also the Chairman of Sanderling Ventures (a European affiliate of a U.S. venture capital firm) since 1993, managing five biotechnology funds.
 Mr. Dumont is also a Board member of Lightwave Systems Inc., Santa Barbara, California (since 1997) and Caret Industries, Oxnard, California (since 1995) and a Board member of SenesTech, Inc. since 2016.
 He has served on many other boards including Finterbank Zurich, Banque Internationale a Luxemborg, Xiphias International Investment Fund Limited (an alternative investment fund), and also Irvine Sensors Corporation where he was member/Chairman of their Audit, Nominating, and Corporate Governance, and Compensation Committees.
 Mr. Dumont holds a Degree in Electrical Engineering and Applied Economics from the University of Louvain, Belgium and an MBA from the University of Chicago.
-The Company believes Mr. Dumont is uniquely qualified to serve as a director of the Company because of his background in finance, the wine industry, and diverse experience as a board member for multiple companies. - William Allen: Mr. Allen became a director of the Company on April 29, 2021.
-Mr. Allen is a well-respected leader within the restaurant industry.
-The Company believes Mr. Allen is uniquely qualified to serve as a director of the Company given his unique blend of executive acumen, which includes experience in start-ups, turn-arounds, leveraged buyouts, and acquisitions.
-As Co-Founder of Fleming's Prime Steakhouse & Wine Bar and former Chief Executive Officer and Chairman of OSI Restaurant Partners (Bloomin' Brands), Mr. Allen has been instrumental in building restaurant companies for over twenty-five years.
+The Company believes Mr. Dumont is uniquely qualified to serve as a director of the Company because of his background in finance, the wine industry, and diverse experience as a board member for multiple companies. - Effective December 31, 2023, Mr. William Allen resigned as a director.
+Mr. Allen did not resign due to any disagreement with the Company on any matter relating to its operations, policies or practices.